 Shaelin Writes (recced by @gloriafrimpong on tumblr): Shaelin is part of the authortube community, talks about her writing process, has videos on writing tips, and talks about what she’s learned on her own writing journey.
-I’m looking foward to watching more of her videos in the near future!
+I’m looking forward to watching more of her videos in the near future!

 On Writing and Worldbuilding: Volume 1 by Tim Hickson: this is the one I mentioned above, under Hello Future Me’s youtube channel.
 I have this book and like to use it as a fast reference if I don’t have the time or access to the internet to go watch the original video associated with the topic I need.
 An audio book version just came out recently, and he’s planning to release another volume eventually with the newer video’s scripts.

 No Plot No Problem by Chris Baty: This little handbook is a fun crash course in novel writing by Chris Baty, one of the founders of NaNoWriMo.
 The first half is an introduction to the core elements of a novel and how to develop them before you start drafting, and the second half is a NaNo survival guide.

 Anatomy of Prose by Sasha Black: I haven’t actually read this one yet, but it looks really good and I enjoy Sasha’s other work on her youtube channel and podcast.
-It discusses stortelling on a sentence by line basis, explaining how understanding grammar and vocabulary can improve your prose.
+It discusses storytelling on a sentence by line basis, explaining how understanding grammar and vocabulary can improve your prose.

 Bird by Bird by Anne Lamott (recced by @zielenbloesem on tumblr): This book is partially a memoir and partially a self help book, talking about what it takes to be a writer and how to overcome some of the challenges along the way.
 I haven’t read it yet, but it looks interesting!